 I say “consider” here because there are times when closing a card is the right call.
 For instance, a card with a high annual fee may not be worth keeping — particularly if you’re paying interest on purchases and/or not using it enough to reap any associated rewards.

 Moreover, if you’re prone to overspending, it may be best to cancel a card since a missed payment will likely hurt your score more than a slightly higher utilization rate or a younger credit history.

 “Missing payments is, by far and away, the biggest contributor to deterioration in your score,” Davies says.
 To give you some perspective, a July 2012 report by VantageScore found closing an old credit card hurt a person’s score by 10 to 30 points, whereas a first missed payment caused a drop of 70 to 90 points, depending on their current credit score.

-Now, given the card in question is your oldest on file -- and depending on its credit limit and how much debt you're carrying on the other cards in your wallet -- you might want to explore other options before terminating the account.
-For instance, you could elect to close out a younger account with a zero balance and a lower credit limit instead.
+Now, given that the card in question is your oldest on file — and depending on its credit limit and how much debt you’re carrying on the other cards in your wallet — you might want to explore other options before terminating the account.
+For instance, you could elect to close out a younger account with a 0 balance and a lower credit limit instead.
 You could also test out different ways to curb spending.